-- Replace jars of Bolognese type sauces with homemade sauces.
-You can make enough for 2 meals and freeze some.
+- Many brands of ready made meals contain added sugar.
+Replace those with with homemade as often as possible.
+You can make enough for 2 meals and freeze one for another day.

 - Bake instead of buying processed baked goods.
 There are lots of healthy recipes with only a small amount of sugar and lots of fibre or protein which slows down the absorption of the sugar.